sdcnku/micropython/docs/library/omv.image.rst

    white.
 However, you may also pass the underlying pixel value (0-255) for grayscale images or a byte-reversed RGB565 value for RGB565 images.

-   ``scale`` may be increased to increase the size of the text on the image.
+   ``scale`` may be increased to increase/decrease the size of the text on the image.
+You can pass greater than 0 integer or floating point values.
-   Integer values only (e.g. 1/2/3/etc.).

    ``x_spacing`` allows you to add (if positive) or subtract (if negative) x pixels between cahracters.